gpcz/SmallJSTest/README.md

 It was originally written for simple unit tests on Google Apps Script with the following goals in mind:

-* __Portability__: By changing one printing function, the framework should be usable in any JavaScript environment.
+* __Portability__: The framework should be usable in any JavaScript environment after rewriting a single printing function.
 * __Size__: Only one file, no dependencies.
 * __Ease of Use__: It doesn't do everything, but it does enough to be helpful.